 Religious studies degrees give graduates the critical thinking skills needed to work in many types of jobs.
 Here is an overview of the requirements, salary and job outlook for clergy members, college professors and news analysts, along with some facts about work as a missionary.

 According to the BLS, news analysts, reporters and correspondents with liberal arts degrees in areas such as religious studies may have greater advancement opportunities, because of their subject-matter knowledge.
 To pursue a career as a journalist, individuals should pursue a concurrent degree in journalism or obtain internships with media outlets while attending school.
 A background in religious studies might assist journalists with explaining the religious perspectives behind national and global events.
-In 2015, the BLS reported the median annual salary for broadcast news analysts was $65,530.
-Additionally, the BLS expected a 13% decline in jobs in this field from 2014-24.
+In 2018, the BLS reported the median annual salary for broadcast news analysts was $66,880.
+Additionally, the BLS expected a 1% growth in jobs in this field from 2018-28.

 A degree in religious studies is not usually a prerequisite to becoming a missionary, but individuals who complete these degree programs are often better prepared to answer difficult questions about particular belief structures.
 Missionaries travel, often to foreign countries, to educate people about a particular religion, either explicitly or by example.
 Many missionaries work on a volunteer basis and also seek out other volunteer opportunities or paid positions.
 This may include a broad range of jobs such as helping to build or repair infrastructure in towns and villages, working in a local hospital or teaching English.